rosareyes/rosareyes/README.md

 - [LinkedIn](https://www.linkedin.com/in/rosaareyesc/)
 - [UpWork](https://www.upwork.com/freelancers/~01bcf3b51bb38b47a8)

+---

-✨Feel free to contact me for any collab or freelancing job you may need✨
+**✨Feel free to contact me for any collab or freelancing job you may need✨**
 <!--
 **rosareyes/rosareyes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.